Sanjana-Shankar/procurement-documents-concepts-translator/README.md

 ## 🚀 Features
 - **Document Extraction**: Uses [LandingAI](https://landing.ai/) to parse purchase orders and invoices from PDFs/scans.
-- **Spend Normalization**: Maps inconsistent labels into unified categories (e.g., "Freight/Logistics/Shipping" → "Transportation").
+- **Spend Normalization**: Maps inconsistent labels into unified categories (e.g., "Freight/Logistics/Shipping" → "Transportation") using Pathway API calls.
 - **Q&A Agent**: Built with Google GEMINI API(https://gemini.google.com) calls, allowing users to ask questions about finance terminology and the normalized dataset, and built with [Inkeep](https://inkeep.com/) which enables multiple agents to answer clients questions and export data to Google Drive as needed.
 - **Frontend Dashboard**: A React UI to upload invoices, visualize normalized data, and chat with the Q&A agent.